Constantiner/Constantiner/README.md

 - 😄 Pronouns: He/Him
 - 🔍 Currently on a quest to find my next exciting adventure in the realm of web development!
 If you're looking for a seasoned full-stack developer with a knack for innovation and a passion for challenges, look no further.
 - 📜 For a detailed account of my epic journey so far, check out my [resume](Konstantin-Kovalev-Full-Stack.pdf).
 - 💌 Got an opportunity that you think might be a good fit?
 Don't hesitate to drop me a line.
-I promise I'm much friendlier than a Level 99 Boss! 😄
+I promise I'm much friendlier than a Level 99 Boss in Shin Megami Tensei! 😄
 - ⚡ Fun fact: I can probably beat you at Mario Kart! 🏎️